 And, when that horror does decide to try and sink in, you get some genuinely disturbing sights.
 Because if Black Butler is known for anything, it’s for going full-throttle on the nasty.

 Something about this moment frightened me far more than the other creepy/disturbing scenes the scary anime had.

-It’s frightening and disturbing in the most gruesome of fashions, and one of many reasons I love this anime’s first season.
+It’s frightening and disturbing in the most gruesome of fashions, and one of the many reasons I love this anime’s first season.

-Most of the Sailor Moon Manga
+Most of the Sailor Moon manga

-Fun fact: Sailor Moon in her original form is highly disturbing.
+Sailor Moon in her original form is highly disturbing.

-The show that led me all through my teenage years, and introduced me to the worldwide phenomenon that was scary anime, wasn’t exactly known for being frightening back in the day.
+The show that led me all through my teenage years and introduced me to the worldwide phenomenon that was scary anime wasn’t exactly known for being frightening back in the day.

 The colors were always bright; there wasn’t much if any blood to speak of; and any and all deaths were usually off-screen, even undone within an episode or three.

 It has such a reputation for being a friendly, soft series that people are usually shocked to even hear that death occasionally happens on it.